Jimmie Rodgers (pop singer): Head injuries

 On December 1, 1967, Rodgers suffered traumatic head injuries after the car he was driving was stopped by an off-duty police officer near the San Diego Freeway in Los Angeles.
-He had a fractured skull and required several surgeries.
+He was found unconscious in his car by his conductor Eddy Samuels, who became worried when Rodgers failed to meet him at Rodgers’ home as planned.
+Rodgers had a fractured skull and required several surgeries.
 Initial reports in the newspapers attributed his injuries to a severe beating with a blunt instrument by unknown assailants.
 Rodgers had no specific memory of how he had been injured, remembering only that he had seen blindingly bright lights from a car pulling up behind him.

 A few days later, the Los Angeles Police Department (LAPD) stated that off-duty LAPD officer Michael Duffy (at times identified in the press as Richard Duffy) had stopped him for erratic driving, and that Rodgers had stumbled, fallen and hit his head.
 According to the police version, Duffy then called for assistance from two other officers, and the three of them put the unconscious Rodgers into his car and left the scene.
-That account was supported by the treating physicians, who had first blamed the skull fracture on a beating but, by the latter part of December, they concluded that Rodgers had in fact fallen and that had caused his injuries.
+That account was supported by the treating physicians, who had first blamed the skull fracture on a beating, but by the latter part of December, they concluded that Rodgers had fallen and that this had caused his injuries.